 EMERGENCIES RELATED TO ORTHODONTIC APPLIANCES

 Sometimes, appliances might be broken or bent during your orthodontic care.
-If there are any disturbances, such as loose bands, loose brackets, broken or poking wires, please call our office for an appointment during patient hours.
-For your convenience and the convenience of scheduled patients, it is not possible to handle emergencies on a walk in basis.
+If there are any disturbances, such as loose bands, loose brackets, or damaged or poking wires, please call our office for an appointment during patient hours.
+For your convenience and the convenience of scheduled patients, it is not possible to handle emergencies on a walk-in basis.
 In the meantime, here are some helpful hints to remedy some of the problems you may encounter until our office can see you.

 You might be surprised to learn that you may be able to solve many problems yourself temporarily until you can get to our office.
 If there is a loose piece that you can remove, put it in a plastic bag or envelope and bring it with you to your next appointment.
 If your braces are poking you, put soft wax on the piece that’s sticking out.
 If the wire has slid to one side, you can pull it back to the other side with needle-nosed pliers or tweezers, replacing it in the tube on the back tooth.

-After alleviating your discomfort, it is very important that you still call our office as soon as possible to schedule a time to repair the problem.
-Allowing your appliance to remain damaged for an extended period of time may result in disruptions to your treatment plan or create undesired tooth movement.
+After alleviating your discomfort, it is essential that you still call our office as soon as possible to schedule a time to repair the problem.
+Allowing your appliance to remain damaged for an extended period may result in disruptions to your treatment plan or create undesired tooth movement.

 GENERAL SORENESS